This area of our website is for healthcare professionals only

 Dietary fat recommendations

-HEART UK dietary fat recommendations for cholesterol management and the evidence behind them
+HEART UK dietary fat recommendations for lipid management and the evidence behind them.

-• Cut down on foods containing a lot of saturated fat and replace them with foods that contain more unsaturated fat
+• Reduce all foods rich in saturated fats and replace them with foods that contain more unsaturated fat.

-Dietary fat recommendations for heart health have been reviewed by a number of expert bodies and professional organisations[1],[2],[3],[4],[5],[6] with consistent findings:
+Dietary fat recommendations for heart health have been reviewed by a number of expert bodies and professional organisations1-6 with consistent findings:

 • Saturated Fatty Acids (SFA) are the dietary factor with the greatest impact on Low Density Lipoprotein Cholesterol (LDL-C).